PHOTOGRAPHING MUSIC ICON RICHARD ASHCROFT

 RICHARD ASHCROFT NATURAL REBEL CONCERT PHOTOGRAPHY

-In December 2018 I had the opportunity to photograph my idol, former Verve front man – Richard Ashcorft at The Albert Hall in Manchester for his Natural Rebel gig.
+In December 2018 I had the opportunity to photograph my idol, former Verve frontman – Richard Ashcroft at The Albert Hall in Manchester for his Natural Rebel gig.
 I arrived eagerly at the venue in plenty of time and was given a press pass.
 I took a quick tour of the hall; and found I was placed in the press pit – the section at the front with a number of established press photographers.
 I should have been delighted to be within touching distance of my music idol.
 But something just didn’t click and I guess due to my documentary style of wedding photography, I wasn’t overly excited by the prospect of producing press style images.
 I wanted something different, something more personal.

 I’ve always been fascinated with behind the scenes style of images of famous people, the type of black and white images you see in old magazines from the world of music, fashion and cinema.
 This style of photography that has always fascinated me (and still does to this day).
 Iconic images such as Marilyn Monroe’s ‘Flying Skirt’ by Sam Shaw, ‘4 Days in New York’ by Ed Feingersh and the works of Herb Ritts and Cartier Bression.
 Then on to slightly newer photographers such as Mario Testino, Vincent Peters and the iconic black and white advertisement commercial images of Calvin Klein and Guess jeans featuring Kate Moss and Cindy Crawford to name a few.
-Obviously, it wasn’t possible to get that type of image from a concert without backstage access, however I did want to try and take pictures of a ‘live performance’ that were a bit more natural and personal than standard ‘press photos.’
+Obviously, it wasn’t possible to get that type of image from a concert without backstage access, however, I did want to try and take pictures of a ‘live performance’ that was a bit more natural and personal than standard ‘press photos.’

-So my gut instinct was to take a chance and to shoot the concert from the audience prospective.
+So my gut instinct was to take a chance and to shoot the concert from the audience perspective.
 I wanted to try and emulate the feeling from the very first time seeing Richard Ashcroft all those years ago at Haigh Hall.
 That passion, energy and excitement!
 So I crazily gave up the opportunity of being only feet away from my idol, being with all the other press photographers.
 I took a chance and ‘befriended’ the sound/lighting guy and ‘blagged’ security that I had permission to shoot the gig from next to the lighting booth.

 Richard Ashcroft live in Manchester – “Looking at the heavens with a tear in my eye”

 What is fascinating is that Richard Ashcroft talked in a recent Radio X interview about going to watch the Stone Roses in Warrington when he was a teenager and how the night provided inspiration for him to follow his own dreams.
-Because of this he understands how a concert can change someone’s life and how the power of music can influence and change the course of an individuals destiny.
+Because of this, he understands how a concert can change someone’s life and how the power of music can influence and change the course of an individuals destiny.

 My connection between music and photography is that I have witnessed that both have the power to soften hearts, strengthen relationships and bring people together.
-My goal with photography is to take pictures that makes you feel the way music does…
+My goal with photography is to take pictures that make you feel the way music does…

 To laugh, cry, hold your breath and trigger memories.